 It was intended to be reminiscent of a stroll through the luxurious gardens of Alcazar in Seville, Spain.
 At dusk, the syringa flower lets out a hint of its intoxicating fragrance.
 With fresh citrus and sweet florals, this elegant perfume is recommended for evening wear with your lover.

-The perfume has notes of chypre, mandarin orange, grapefruit, jasmine and rose.
+The perfume has notes of chypre, mandarin orange, grapefruit, jasmine, and rose.
 The base notes of amber and patchouli round out this bold and enticing fragrance.

 Hermès Calèche

-Hermès’ Calèche Soie de Parfum is a timeless French perfume written by Guy Robert in 1961.
-It was the first fragrance for women developed by the luxury accessory brand Hermès.
-The perfume is impossibly feminine – woody and floral at the same time.
 Calèche means “carriage” in French, a nod to the horse-drawn carriage that serves as the icon of the Hermès brand.
 The perfume is composed of citrus fruit, aldehydes, floral hearts, ylang-ylang, rose, and jasmine.
 It is underscored by notes of woody chypre sillage and iris.

 The Calèche fragrance is often described as more old-world classic and even vintage.
 It doesn’t have any of the fresh floral scents that some contemporary fragrances that have mass-market appeal will offer.
 I would say this perfume is best for someone who appreciates maturity and vintage style.